Rangers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won in 14, or 51.9%, of the 27 contests they have been named as odds-on underdogs this year.
+- The Rangers have won 37 of the 62 games they were favored on the moneyline this season (59.7%).

-- Texas has a record of 6-10 in games where bookmakers have it as underdogs of at least +105 on the moneyline.
+- Texas has gone 27-17 when it has played as moneyline favorites with odds of -140 or shorter (61.4% winning percentage).

-- The Rangers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- The implied moneyline probablility in this matchup gives the Rangers a 58.3% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!